nestordemeure/shaman/readme.md

 Shaman is a C++11 library that use operator overloading and a novel method to evaluate the numerical accuracy of an application.

-Shaman has been designed to target high-performance simulations and, thus, we insured that it is not only accurate but also:
+It has been designed to target high-performance simulations and, thus, we insured that it is not only accurate but also:
 - fast enough to be tested on very large simulations[^1]
 - compatible with all of C++ mathematical functions
 - threadsafe and compatible with both OpenMP and MPI